Virtualization-projects/ee-workshop/README.md

 	> ![](./images/red_warning.png)

-3. From the main dashboard screen, click `Add a Node` on the bottom left of the screen
+3. From the main dashboard screen, navigate to `Shared Resources-> Nodes`.
+Click `Add a Node` on the upper right of the screen

 	![](./images/add_a_node.png)